withastro/docs/contributor-guides/translating-astro-docs.md

 The "Recipes" pages are portals to task-oriented, how-to guides from migrating to Astro from another technology to deploying to a specific platform.

-Since the content most users will look for is in the sub-pages, the root Recipe pages are one of the smallest and with less complexity of the whole documentation, being easy wins for any translators wanting to get a couple more pages done fast.
+Since the content most users will look for is in the sub-pages, the root Recipe pages are one of the smallest and with less complexity of the whole documentation, being easy wins for any translators wanting to get some pages done quickly.

 #### Migrate to Astro